alexanderenrique/alexanderenrique.github.io/src/microelectronics/pump_monitor_module.md

 - The module MCU can take care of converting I2C to SPI from the IMU, which will lengthen our max cable run
 - It can also take care of the ADC locally
 - This makes the wiring at the RJ45 connector much simpler and increases the max length of the cable
+- However I will need to learn how the hell to program the ATtiny 3216, it's a whole new world of microcontrollers.

 ### 12/14/2025
 **Task:** Learning, more sensors?!